skozawa/Comainu/Readme_commandline.txt

     --luwmrph           LUWMRPH         whether to output morphology of long-unit-word LUWMRPH:=with|without
                                           (curr: 'with')
-    --suwmodel          SUWMODEL        specify the type of the short-unit-word model SUWMODEL:=mecab|chasen
-                                          (curr: 'mecab')
     --luwmodel          LUWMODEL        specify the type of the model for boundary of long-unit-word LUWMODEL:=SVM|CRF
                                           (curr: 'CRF')